th2-net/th2-docs/content/common/modules/conn.md

 ## Configuration

-A generic configuration for **th2-conn** is provided below.
-To specify the `custom-config` object for a particular **th2-conn** implementation provided as a [th2-net](https://github.com/th2-net) repository, refer to the "Configuration" section of its ReadMe file.
+A generic configuration for **conn** is provided below.
+To specify the `custom-config` object for a particular **conn** implementation provided as a [th2-net](https://github.com/th2-net) repository, refer to the "Configuration" section of its ReadMe file.

 ```yaml
 apiVersion: th2.exactpro.com/v1